jonkeeley/openiex/README.md

 - **Mathematical Derivations**: see the [math notebook](notebooks/math_background.ipynb) for all the SMA derivations and dimensional analysis
 - **Example Workflows** in the [`notebooks/`](notebooks/) directory

+## About This Project

+I built **openiex** as a personal side-project to explore modeling of ion-exchange chromatography and to have a shareable tool for my own portfolio.
+It’s designed to be:
+- **Lightweight & Accessible**: No bulky licenses or vendor lock-in—ideal for small startups, academic labs, or anyone who wants to prototype without expensive commercial software.
+- **Highly Customizable**: Every buffer, gradient, and species parameter is exposed in plain Python, so you can tailor it to your system or extend it to new applications.

+## Feedback & Collaboration

+I'm hoping to continue developing **openiex**, and I’d love your input:

+- Have a feature request or found a bug?
+- Want to contribute experimental data or an example notebook?
+- Curious how to adapt it to your own workflows?

+Feel free to open an issue or pull request on [GitHub](https://github.com/jonkeeley/openiex), or email me at **jckeeley400@gmail.com**.
+I’m always happy to chat and collaborate!